MysteryPancake/Houdini-VBD/README.md

 | **Constraints** | Energy based (eg mass-spring energy or Neo-Hookean energy) | XPBD based (eg distance constraints) | Better for larger mass ratios | Randomly explodes due to hessian matrix inversion |
 | **Iterations** | Gauss-Seidel | Gauss-Seidel (for constraint iterations) and Jacobi (for smoothing iterations) | Reaches a global solution faster | Might be less stable |

+The most important part of VBD is the energy definition, but no one seems to agree on this.

+I've seen many different energy definitions, including mass-spring energy (used by [TinyVBD](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) and [AVBD](https://github.com/savant117/avbd-demo2d/blob/main/source/spring.cpp#L40), but [removed from full VBD](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp)), StVK (can't find this anywhere, maybe the same as mass-spring) and [Neo-Hookean](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_NeoHookean.cpp) (used by full VBD).

+I'm guessing Neo-Hookean energy is best since it was the most used in the paper, but I haven't tried it myself yet.

 ## Why does it explode randomly?
+Great question!
 This is a problem with VBD in general.

 The core idea of VBD is updating the position based on a force vector and a hessian matrix:
 ```c